neondatabase/website/content/guides/directus-cms.md

       CORS_ORIGIN: '*'
 ```

-Now, update the `DB_CONNECTION_STRING` value to be the connection string obtained in the step earlier.
+Now, set the `DB_CONNECTION_STRING` value to the connection string you obtained previously.
 Finally, run the following command to start the local Directus CMS instance:

 ```shell
 docker-compose up -d